paradigmxyz/mesc/README.md

-# Multiple Endpoint Shared Configuration Standard (MESC)
+# Multiple Endpoint Shared Configuration (MESC) Standard

-MESC is a specification for how EVM tools can configure their RPC endpoints.
+MESC is a standard for how crypto tools configure their RPC endpoints.

-By following this specification, a user creates a single RPC configuration for all compliant EVM tools on their system.
+By following this specification, a user creates a single RPC configuration that can be used by all crypto tools on their system.

 MESC is formally defined in [SPECIFICATION.md](./SPECIFICATION.md).